 Berks County residents’ engagement in their community and political process is increasing.
-Of voting-age residents, 77% of voting-age Berks residents were registered to vote and 57% voted in the 2016 presidential election.
+Of voting-age residents, 76% of voting-age Berks residents were registered to vote and 44% voted in the 2018 election.
 While both voter registration and participation have increased in Berks County since 2000, they are both below state levels.
 When comparing to neighboring counties, Chester and Montgomery both had higher voter registration and voter participation than Berks County, while in contrast Schuylkill County had lower voter registration and participation.

 Access to the Internet is crucial for households to communicate and search for jobs.
-In 2017, 84% of households in Berks County had access to the Internet, similar to Pennsylvania and the U.S. This was an increase of 10 percentage points since 2013.
-When compared to neighboring counties, Berks had a similar share of households with internet access, though Chester (89%) and Montgomery (90%) counties both had higher rates of access.
+In 2014-18, 81% of households in Berks County had access to the Internet, similar to Pennsylvania and the U.S. When compared to neighboring counties, Berks had a similar share of households with internet access, though Chester and Montgomery (both 88%) counties had higher rates of access.